charanbanka/fugitive-hunt/README.md

 # 🚔 Cop & Fugitive Game

-A dynamic and interactive game where three cops hunt a fugitive hiding in one of five cities.
-Each cop selects a unique city and an electric vehicle with sufficient range for a round trip.
+A thrilling game where three cops hunt a fugitive hiding in one of five cities.
+Each cop selects a unique city and an electric vehicle with enough range for a round trip.
 The backend randomly assigns the fugitive's location and determines the outcome.

 ---

 ## 🌟 Features

-- 🎮 Engaging multi-step game flow with intuitive sidebar navigation
+- 🎮 Interactive multi-step game flow with "Previous" and "Next" navigation buttons
 - 📱 Fully responsive UI with sleek Tailwind CSS animations
 - 🚗 Smart vehicle selection ensuring round-trip feasibility
 - 🎯 Randomized fugitive location for unpredictable gameplay